 We allowed most of our state mining claims on Big Creek and Little Squaw Creek to lapse in 2000 for lack of funds to pay the State of Alaska annual rental fees required to maintain the mining claims.
 Our inability to pay the State of Alaska annual rental fees was precipitated by Gold Dust Mines, Inc.'s failure to make its 1999 annual mining lease payment to us and their failure to pay the annual state mining claim rental on the claims covered by the mining lease as required by the lease.
 The owners of Gold Dust Mines, Inc. continued to do the annual assessment work on the remaining claims on our behalf through 2002 on the basis of a verbal agreement between our former management and Gold Dust Mines, Inc. to extend its mining lease.
 The existence of this extension of the lease was later contested by the Gold Dust Mines, Inc. in civil court proceedings whereby a jury determined in our favor that the lease had been extended by the course of conduct of the parties from October 1999 to October 2003.
 Consequently and subsequently, a final ruling by the civil court awarded us title to the 20 claims staked in this interim on Big Creek and Little Squaw Creek.
 In 2010, Gold Dust, Inc. appealed the civil court's final ruling in the Alaska Supreme Court.
 In September 2012, the Alaska Supreme Court issued its final ruling.
-See the "Legal Proceedings" section of this Annual Report for more information.
+All appeals have been exhausted and all rulings have been in our favor.
+To the extent possible, we have perfected our interests in all claims, including the 20 awarded claims.